Wjozey/contact-management/README.md

    - Fields for each contact include at least a name and email address.

 3. **User Interface**:
-   - A clean, responsive user interface using Tailwind CSS.
+   - A clean, responsive user interface using CSS.
    - Forms for adding new contacts and buttons for deleting them.

 4. **Error Handling**: